AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/save-csv.png)

 1. The new users are now added to your Adobe Captivate Prime account.
-To select the new users, select the check-box next to the names so that everybody is selected.&nbsp;
+To select the new users, select the check-box next to the names so that everybody is selected.

    ![](assets/select-new-users.png)

-For more information, see the FAQ, [***Add users in bulk***](../add-users-in-bulk.md).
+For more information, see the FAQ, [Add users in bulk](../add-users-in-bulk.md).

 After you have selected the users, you can perform the following: